-4 trends affecting IT
+4 IT trends

-By guest blogger Lars Ødegaard, Service Sales Director, Tieto
+4 IT Trends / By guest blogger Lars Ødegaard, Service Sales Director, Tieto

 Cause a little bit of summer is what the whole year is all about.